philipoladimeji/Automated-Web-Car-Prediction/README.md

 # Automated-Web-Car-Prediction

-An automated service (web) to constantly update a prediction model with happenings in the marketplace so that, at every point in time, users can get semi-accurate prediction of the prices of proposed cars or give them advice to make price adjustments for existing ones.
+An automated web service to constantly update a prediction model with happenings in the marketplace so that, at every point in time, users can get a semi-accurate prediction of the prices of proposed cars or give them an advice to make price adjustments for existing ones.

-And also one could also be able to predict what a car might have sold 4 months ago because the app keep tracks of the model for each time period
+And likewise one can also be able to predict what car might have been sold four months ago because the application keep's track of the model for each period